-The essays in the volume reflect and theorise on experiences of translating various Indian language stories into English which have disability as their subject.
+The essays in the volume reflect and theorise on experiences of translating various Indian-language stories (into English) which have disability as their subject.
 They focus on recovering and empowering marginal voices, as well as on the mechanics of translating idioms of disability.
-Further, the book goes on to engage the reader to demonstrate how disability, and the space it occupies in our lives, can be reinforced or deconstructed in translation.
+Furthermore, the book goes on to engage the reader to demonstrate how disability, and the space it occupies in our lives, can be reinforced or deconstructed in translation.

 A major intervention in translation and disability studies, this volume will be of great interest to scholars and researchers of literature, culture, and sociology.

 Introduction.
 Someshwar Sati and G. J. V. Prasad

 1. A different idiom: translation and disability.
 Radha Chakravarty

 2. Translation as social action: the counter-discourse on the literary representation of disability.
 Chitra Harshvardhan

 3. Gitopadesha on wheelchairs and crutches: an alternative aesthetic.
 Himani Kapoor